 It doesn’t have as many features as the Gtech, but it does have a couple of interesting features that set it apart from other rechargeable sweepers.

 Most notable are the side rotating bars.
-It makes it a much faster clean up when the sidebars are able to catch debris as you manoeuvre around the room.
+It makes it a much faster clean up when the sidebars can catch debris as you manoeuvre around the room.

 The bristles are spaced well enough to not end up with pet hair trapped within the brush.
 The downside is that it doesn’t do very well against fluffier pet fur.